-- 2) CMS may determine that the State is not on track to meet the initiation target, engagement target, or both, if, from Performance Year to Performance Year, the State decreases initiation rates, engagement rates, or both.
-For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, any such decrease as compared to the preceding Performance Year will not be considered in determining a Triggering Event. - ii.
+- 2) CMS may determine that the State is not on track to meet these initiation target, engagement target, or both, if, cumulatively across Performance Year 1 and Performance Year 2, the State decreases initiation rates, engagement rates, or both.
+For Performance Year 3 through Performance Year 5, CMS may determine that the State is not on track to meet these two targets if the differences between the State's performance for a Performance Year and the targets do not decrease by amounts equal to the following percentages of the differences between Vermont's 2016 (baseline year) rates of initiation and engagement of alcohol and other drug dependence treatment and the target rates: at least 30 percent by the end of Performance Year 3; at least 65 percent by the end of Performance Year 4; or at least 100 percent by the end of Performance Year 5. - ii.
 Suicide and Substance Use Disorder Target Follow-up after discharge from the emergency department for mental health.
-The State must achieve 60 percent as the percent of Vermont ACO-aligned residents receiving follow-up care within 30 calendar days after discharge from a hospital emergency department for mental health. - 1) Calculation methodology.
-The State's performance for any given Performance Year will be measured according to NCQA HEDIS measure specifications for "Follow-up after Discharge from the Emergency Department for Mental Health or Alcohol or Other Drug Dependence" (endorsed by NQF as Measure #2605). - 2) CMS may determine that the State is not on track to meet this target if, from Performance Year to Performance Year, the State decreases this rate.
-For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, any such decrease as compared to the preceding Performance Year will not be considered in determining a Triggering Event. - iii.
+The State must achieve 60 percent as the percent of Vermont ACO-aligned residents receiving follow-up care within 30 calendar days after discharge from a hospital emergency department for mental health. - Calculation methodology.
+The State's performance for any given Performance Year will be measured according to NCQA HEDIS measure specifications for "Follow-up after Discharge from the Emergency Department for Mental Health or Alcohol or Other Drug Dependence" (endorsed by NQF as Measure #2605).
+Vermont's performance for each payer type will be averaged together across payers weighted by the relative proportion of payer types for Vermont residents included in the State's performance calculation. - 2) CMS may determine that the State is not on track to meet this target if, cumulatively across Performance Year 1 and Performance Year 2, the State decreases this rate.
+For Performance Year 3 through Performance Year 5, CMS may determine that the State is not on track to meet this target if the difference between the State's performance for a Performance Year and the target does not decrease by an amount equal to the following percentages of the difference between Vermont's 2016 (baseline year) rate of follow-up after discharge from the emergency department and the target rate: at least 30 percent by the end of Performance Year 3; at least 65 percent by the end of Performance Year 5. - iii.
 Suicide and Substance Use Disorder Target Follow-up after discharge from the emergency department for alcohol or other drug dependence.
-The State must achieve 40 percent as the percent of Vermont ACO-aligned residents receiving follow-up care within 30 calendar days after discharge from a hospital emergency department for alcohol or other drug dependence. - Calculation methodology.
-The State's performance for any given Performance Year will be measured according to NCQA HEDIS measure specifications for "Follow-up after Discharge from the Emergency Department for Mental Health or Alcohol or Other Drug Dependence" (endorsed by NQF as Measure #2605). - 2) CMS may determine that the State is not on track to meet this target if, from Performance Year to Performance Year, the State decreases this rate.
-For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, any such decrease as compared to the preceding
+The State must achieve 40 percent as the percent of Vermont ACO-aligned residents receiving follow-up care within 30 calendar days after discharge from a hospital emergency department for alcohol or other drug dependence. - 1) Calculation methodology.
+The State's performance for any given Performance Year will be measured according to NCQA HEDIS measure specifications for "Follow-up after Discharge from the Emergency Department for Mental Health or Alcohol or

+Other Drug Dependence" (endorsed by NQF as Measure #2605).
+Vermont's performance for each payer type will be averaged together across payers weighted by the relative proportion of payer types for Vermont residents included in the State's performance calculation.